ivkei/llm-cli/README.md

 `-c` - context, for bigger prompts, files or directories use greater values.
 4. [Usage](#usage)
   * Not need to specify the URL because default URL of ./llama-server is `http://localhost:8080`.
-  * If multimodel server then in usage specify the model, else if only 1 model is hosted then default will handle the job.
+  * If multimodel server then in [usage](#usage) specify the model, else if only 1 model is hosted then default will handle the job.
   * API is not needed so just dont set the flag

-# Deletion
+# Development
-1. Delete the directory with llm-cli.
-2. Delete the alias, if created.
-Just erase it from .bashrc, or .zshrc, or from $PROFILE.
+* The pull requests with a lot of changes will not be accepted, thats my own project for now.
+## Roadmap/TODO
+* Feeding of files to LLM (Done)
+* Executing commands from LLM (Done)
+* Releases and packaged application via [pyinstaller](https://github.com/pyinstaller/pyinstaller), or alias use with python
+* Add usage examples images in README.md
+* Ask LLM to modify files.
+* Image generation/describing???
+* Get HTML contents of webpages, transcripts of [Youtube](https://www.youtube.com/) videos, [llm-axe](https://github.com/emirsahin1/llm-axe) can be helpful.

 # Dependencies
 ## To install all